drstonebraker/spotme/README.md

  A mobile application where people can rent out private parking spaces, similar to AirBnb.
 Users searching for parking in an area can use the application to reserve available spots near them.

-Vist the demo page here:
+View the demo page here:
  [Live Demo](https://aldahir15.github.io/SpotMeApp/)

 ## Feature Demo